 - ½ teaspoon chaat masala powder or add as required

-- 1 to 2 green chilies (hari mirch)
+- 1 to 2 green chilies (hari mirch) or 1 teaspoon, chopped

 - salt as required

-- avoid adding too much water while grinding chutney. if the chutney becomes thin, the flavors get diluted and also the bread slices become soggy after spreading the chutney on them.
+- Avoid adding too much water while grinding chutney.
+If the chutney becomes thin, the flavors get diluted and also the bread slices become soggy after spreading the chutney on them.

 - Green chillies can be added less or more as per your requirements.